mkreitze/libFBCAGen/README.md

 # updateMap

 updateMap takes an existing FBCA and goes through one discrete time step.
-The updating function is mathematicall defined as, [this hard to read thing](https://raw.githubusercontent.com/mkreitze/libFBCAGen/master/resources/update%20function.png).
+The updating function is mathematical defined as, [this hard to read thing](https://raw.githubusercontent.com/mkreitze/libFBCAGen/master/resources/update%20function.png).
 In more common terms, a cell takes the state of its highest scoring neighbour.
 The updating function occurs in three steps, first each score is determined.
-Then the levelmap is copied.
-The original levelmap is searched for highest scoring neighbours and states of the copied map are changed.
+Then the level-map is copied.
+The original level-map is searched for highest scoring neighbours and states of the copied map are changed.
 This updated copy is then returned.

 **Example call:**
 fbca.levelMap = updateMap(fbca)

 **Argument:**
 *fbca*: The FBCA driving the update.
-It is assumed to be initalized.
+It is assumed to be initialized.

 **Output:**
 *CAMapCopy*: The updated list of states that represent the level-map